Editor’s note: this important pilgrimage is fast approaching. To sign up, visit their website.

 Other problems were slightly exaggerated like a phone call from Mrs. Moneybags who refused to support the Pilgrimage if it was held anywhere else!
 (If only she existed.)

-One by one, people – including a nun playing our daughter Melanie with pony tails on top of her veil.
+One by one, people ran up on stage – including a nun playing our daughter Melanie with pony tails on top of her veil.
 One by one, the obstacles got bigger and bigger until finally somebody announced the end of the world: “The Prophets Enoch and Elias have returned to earth!”
 “Not yet!” cried Sister-Greg.
 “Tell them to wait until after the Pilgrimage!”

 Whatever the actual details, the Sisters got the main thing right.
 The problems that came with this year’s Pilgrimage were legion.
 Recall 2020, when everyone’s sacred duty was to stay in their homes lest they breathe on their neighbors.
 In New York, the only groups allowed to gather outside were the ones chucking bricks through store windows.
 Meanwhile neighborhood playgrounds were roped off with yellow caution tape.
 Clearly, the Pilgrimage could not go on in New York.
 But that didn’t mean it couldn’t go on at all.

 Destination: Pennsylvania.
 The PA State Constitution had prohibited the wolves in government from suppressing religious rights; public outdoor spaces were open; and most of the Pilgrimage organizers lived in PA and knew the lay of the land.
 Still, relocating the Pilgrimage was far from easy.